olafurbergs/getto/README.md

 # Get To(ken)
-A command line tool to get a token from a oauth2 server
+A command line tool to get a token from a oauth2 server through authorization flow (browser flow)

 ## Install